-In April 2010, the National Collegiate Athletic Association (NCAA) adopted the policy of screening all incoming athletes for the sickle-cell trait (see In the News: NCAA urges sickle cell trait screening for college athletes).
+In April 2010, the National Collegiate Athletic Association (NCAA) adopted the policy of screening all incoming athletes for the sickle-cell trait.
 In January 2012, the American Society of Hematology (ASH), the world's largest professional society concerned with the causes and treatment of blood disorders, issued a policy statement opposing this practice as unnecessary and possibly harmful, recommending instead universal procedures that prevent exertion-related collapse in all athletes.

 People with sickle cell trait have one copy and are therefore carriers of a mutant gene that causes production of abnormal hemoglobin, the substance in red blood cells that helps carry oxygen.
 When a person has two copies (one from each parent) of the gene, they have sickle cell disease.
 This is associated with sickle-shaped red cells that are deformed and rigid and therefore cannot pass through tiny blood vessels, which can result in devastating health consequences, including severe anemia, pain and life-threatening organ damage.
 However, the majority (about 60%) of the hemoglobin in those with sickle cell trait is normal.
 As a result, people with this trait can have normal life spans without serious health consequences.
 It affects 1-3 million individuals in the U.S. and an estimated 8-10% of African Americans.